How to create a pop-up discount coupon box for Shopify

 Activate your discount popup on Shopify

-If you’re done setting things up, go to the top right corner and click Save & close.
-Then follow the prompts to activate the popup in your store.
-As soon as it starts getting views and hits, you’ll notice it in the quick performance stats section:
+Once setup is complete, save your changes and activate the popup in your store by following the on-screen prompts.
+As soon as it starts getting views and hits, you’ll see them in the quick performance stats section.

 This is a high-level performance report showing how many of those who've seen the pop-up coupon have interacted with it.
 If you want to see more details, click through any of the metrics and proceed to the Statistics report.